calebmsword/javascript-notes/type-checking.md

 }
 ```

-This is terrible because it adds a lot of complexity and it is not any more reliable than the previous.
-If the user assigns a non-configurable, non-writeable `Symbol.toStringTag` anywhere in the prototype chain, then the stricter test fails.
-We might as well have just used `Object.prototype.toString.call(object) === "[object <Type>]"`.
+This is terrible because it is complex, but not reliable.
+If the user assigns a non-configurable `Symbol.toStringTag` anywhere in the prototype chain, then this function fails.
+Instead, we might as well just use `Object.prototype.toString.call(object) === "[object <Type>]"`.

 More recent native classes like `Map` and `Set` have a non-writeable `Symbol.toStringTag` in their prototype which forces `Object.prototype.toString.call(object)` to return a specific string.
 But the property is configurable, so you can still change it by manipulating its property descriptor.
-So, this method is just as insecure as `instanceof`.

 # Calling native methods